Calling Test

 • What do I want to be true in one year?

-These questions are answerable.
-And their answers point toward larger clarity.
+These are answerable.
+Their answers point toward larger clarity.

 Step 4: Separate Facts from Fears